 Photographers, like myself, have good reasons for editing (color correction, fixing white balance, aesthetic appeal, and so on).
-That something isn’t necessary doesn’t mean there’s no reason to do it.
-So one can have reasons for doing apologetics, even though apologetics isn’t necessary (on why apologetics isn’t necessary for faith, see the previous post).
+That some action isn’t necessary doesn’t mean there’s no reason to do it.
+So one can have reasons for doing apologetics, even though apologetics isn’t necessary for faith (on why apologetics isn’t necessary for faith, see the previous post).

 The question now is, what reasons are there for engaging in apologetics?
 William Lane Craig, world renowned Christian philosopher and apologist, identifies three practical reasons apologetics is vital to the survival of Christianity.